Chemistry (Ch) Courses (2018-19)

 Ch 122.
 Structure Determination by X-ray Crystallography.
 9 units (3-0-6): first term.
 This course provides an introduction to small molecule X-ray crystallography.
 Topics include symmetry, space groups, diffraction by crystals, the direct and reciprocal lattice, Patterson and direct methods for phase determination, and structure refinement.
 It will cover both theoretical and applied concepts and include hands-on experience in data collection, structure solution and structure refinement.
 Instructor: Takase.

 Ch 125 abc.
 The Elements of Quantum Chemistry.
 9 units (3-0-6): first, second, third terms.
 A first course in molecular quantum mechanics consisting of a quantitative treatment of quantum mechanics with applications to systems of interest to chemists.
 The basic elements of quantum mechanics, the electronic structure of atoms and molecules, the interactions of radiation fields and matter, scattering theory, and reaction rate theory.
-Part c not offered 2017-18.
-Instructors: Okumura (a), Miller/Chan (b).
+Instructors: Cushing (a), Chan/Miller (b), Weitekamp (c).

 Ch 126.
 Molecular Spectra and Molecular Structure.
 9 units (3-0-6): third term.
 Quantum mechanical foundations of the spectroscopy of molecules.
-Topics include quantum theory of angular momentum, rovibrational Hamiltonian for polyatomic molecules, molecular symmetry and permutation-inversion groups, electronic spectroscopy, interaction of radiation and matter.
-Not offered 2017-18.
+Topics include quantum theory of angular momentum, rovibrational Hamiltonian for polyatomic molecules, molecular symmetry and permutation-inversion groups, electronic spectroscopy, density matricies, linear and nonlinear interactions of radiation and matter.
+Instructor: Blake.

 Ch 135.
 Chemical Dynamics.
-9 units (3-0-6): second term.
+9 units (3-0-6): third term.
 Introduction to the kinetics and dynamics of chemical reactions.
 Topics include scattering cross sections, rate constants, intermolecular potentials, classical two-body elastic scattering, reactive scattering, nonadiabatic processes, statistical theories of unimolecular reactions, photochemistry, laser and molecular beam methods, theory of electron transfer, solvent effects, condensed phase dynamics, surface reactions, isotope effects.
-Not offered 2017-18.
+Instructor: Okumura.

 Ch/ChE 140 ab.
 Principles and Applications of Semiconductor Photoelectrochemistry.
-9 units (3-0-6): second, third terms.
+9 units (3-0-6): second term.
 The properties and photoelectrochemistry of semiconductors and semiconductor/liquid junction solar cells will be discussed.
-Topics include optical and electronic properties of semiconductors; electronic properties of semiconductor junctions with metals, liquids, and other semiconductors, in the dark and under illumination, with emphasis on semiconductor/liquid junctions in aqueous and nonaqueous media.
-Problems currently facing semiconductor/liquid junctions and practical applications of these systems will be highlighted.
-Part b not offered 2017-18.
-Instructor: Lewerenz (a).
+Topics include optical and electronic properties of semiconductors Instructor: Lewis.

 Ch 143.
 NMR Spectroscopy for Structural Identification.
 9 units (3-0-6): third term.
 This course will address both one-dimensional and two-dimensional techniques in NMR spectroscopy which are essential to elucidating structures of organic and organometallic samples.
 Dynamic NMR phenomena, multinuclear, paramagnetic and NOE effects will also be covered.
 An extensive survey of multipulse NMR methods will also contribute to a clear understanding of two-dimensional experiments.
 (Examples for Varian NMR instrumentation will be included.)
-Not offered 2017-18.
+Instructor: Virgil.

 Ch 144 ab.
 Advanced Organic Chemistry.
-9 units (3-0-6): second term.
+9 units (3-0-6): first term.
 An advanced survey of selected topics in modern organic chemistry.
 Topics vary from year to year and may include structural and theoretical organic chemistry; materials chemistry; macromolecular chemistry; mechanochemistry; molecular recognition/supramolecular chemistry; reaction mechanisms; reactive intermediates; pericyclic reactions; and photochemistry.
-Instructors: Dougherty (a), Robb (b).
+Part (a) not offered 2018-19.
+Instructor: Robb.

 Ch 145.
-Bioorganic Chemistry of Proteins.
+Chemical Biology of Proteins.
 9 units (3-0-6): first term.
-An advanced survey of current and classic topics in bioorganic chemistry/chemical biology.
-The content will vary from year to year and may include the structure, function, and synthesis of peptides and proteins; enzyme catalysis and inhibition; cellular metabolism; chemical genetics; genomics and proteomics; posttranslational modifications; chemical tools to study cellular dynamics; and enzyme evolution.
+An advanced survey of current and classic topics in chemical biology.
+Content draws largely from current literature and varies from year-to-year.
+Topics may include the structure, function, and synthesis of peptides and proteins; enzyme catalysis and inhibition; cellular metabolism; chemical genetics; proteomics; posttranslational modifications; chemical tools to study cellular dynamics; and enzyme evolution.
 Instructor: Ondrus.

 Ch/ChE 147.
 Polymer Chemistry.
-9 units (3-0-6): second term.
+9 units (3-0-6), second term: .
 An introduction to the chemistry of polymers, including synthetic methods, mechanisms and kinetics of macromolecule formation, and characterization techniques.
-Instructor: Grubbs.
+Not offered 2018-19.

 ChE/Ch 148.
 Polymer Physics.
 9 units (3-0-6): third term.
-An introduction to the physics that govern polymer structure and dynamics in liquid and solid states, and to the physical basis of characterization methods used in polymer science.
+An introduction to the physics that govern the structure and dynamics of polymeric liquids, and to the physical basis of characterization methods used in polymer science.
 The course emphasizes the scaling aspects of the various physical properties.
-Topics include conformation of a single polymer chain under different solvent conditions; dilute and semi-dilute solutions; thermodynamics of polymer blends and block copolymers; rubber elasticity; polymer gels; linear viscoelasticity of polymer solutions and melts; glass transition and crystallization.
-Not offered 2017-18.
+Topics include conformation of a single polymer, a chain under different solvent conditions; dilute and semi-dilute solutions; thermodynamics of polymer blends and block copolymers; polyelectrolytes; rubber elasticity; polymer gels; linear viscoelasticity of polymer solutions and melts.
 Instructor: Wang.

 Ch 149.
 Tutorial in Organic Chemistry.
 6 units (2-0-4): first term.
 Discussion of key principles in organic chemistry, with an emphasis on reaction mechanisms and problem-solving.
 This course is intended primarily for first-year graduate students with a strong foundation in organic chemistry.
 Meets during the first three weeks of the term.
 Graded pass/fail.
 Instructors: Fu, Stoltz.

 Ch 153 ab.
 Advanced Inorganic Chemistry.
 9 units (3-0-6): second, third terms.
 Ch 153 a: Topics in modern inorganic chemistry.
 Electronic structure, spectroscopy, and photochemistry with emphasis on examples from the modern research literature.
 Ch 153 b: Applications of physical methods toward the characterization of inorganic and bioinorganic species.
 A range of spectroscopic approaches will be covered.
-Part b Not offered 2017-18.
-Instructors: Gray, Winkler (a).
+Instructors: Gray, Winkler (a), Peters (b).

 Ch 154 ab.
 Organometallic Chemistry.
 9 units (3-0-6): second, third terms.
 A general discussion of the reaction mechanisms and the synthetic and catalytic uses of transition metal organometallic compounds.
 Second term: a survey of the elementary reactions and methods for investigating reaction mechanisms.
 Third term: contemporary topics in inorganic and organometallic synthesis, structure and bonding, and applications in catalysis.
-Part b not offered 2017-18.
-Instructor: Peters (a).
+Part b not offered 2018-19.
+Instructor: Peters.

 ChE/Ch 164.
 Introduction to Statistical Thermodynamics.
 9 units (3-0-6): second term.
 An introduction to the fundamentals and simple applications of statistical thermodynamics.
 Foundation of statistical mechanics; partition functions for various ensembles and their connection to thermodynamics; fluctuations; noninteracting quantum and classical gases; heat capacity of solids; adsorption; phase transitions and order parameters; linear response theory; structure of classical fluids; computer simulation methods.
 Instructor: Wang.